Intermittent Fasting- For Beginners

 You might be wondering if this method is practical for the busy mom who has to consider breakfast, lunch, and supper for her family.

 Well, I have good news for you.
 It actually works well!

 5 Ways to Implement Intermittent Fasting into Your Day

 Look through the fridge and pantry to see what foods you have on hand.
 Decide on the food items for your lunch-snack-supper-snack each day of the week.
 Make a list of any items you need to pick up from the store.

 Get your calendar out and pencil in what you plan to eat for the week.
 It's much easier to stick to fasting when you have a solid plan in place.

-It’s also okay if they are eating something different; remember, the key for you is restricted periods of eating.
+While it’s great if everyone eats what you’re eating for dinner, let’s be real… that’s not always the case.
+It’s okay if your family is eating something different; remember, the key for you is restricted periods of eating.
 The good news is that you are still together for supper.

 And a possible added bonus?